How to fix - “Crawled - currently not indexed”

 Common Reasons for "Crawled - currently not indexed

-5. Low domain authority: If your website has a low domain authority, Google may be more selective in indexing your pages, especially if you are publishing content at a faster rate than Google can process.
+- Low domain authority: If your website has a low domain authority, Google may be more selective in indexing your pages, especially if you publish content faster than Google can process.

 Fix your web page with the error "Crawled - currently not indexed"